curiousily/curiousily/README.md

 ### Hi there 👋

-Hey, I am Venelin. wave Thanks for stopping by!
+Hey, I am Venelin.
+Thanks for stopping by!

 I am from an awesome little country called Bulgaria.